Gender equality in Nicaragua: Legislative framework: progress and regression

-Enforcement, Impunity, and Access to Justice
+Enforcement, impunity, and access to justice

 Despite the existence of laws like Ley 779, enforcement is weak, and a climate of impunity persists, particularly regarding gender-based violence.
 The judiciary lacks independence and is widely seen as controlled by the executive branch, creating significant barriers for women seeking justice.
 Laws protecting women are often undermined by a state narrative prioritizing traditional family values over individual women's rights.
 Women human rights defenders face significant risks, hindering their ability to push for legal reforms and accountability.
 Access to justice remains a challenge, especially for rural women.

-Health Care
+Health care

-Reproductive Health Crisis
+Reproductive health crisis

 Access to sexual and reproductive health (SRH) services has severely deteriorated.
 The cornerstone of this rollback is the total ban on abortion enacted in 2006, which eliminated previous exceptions for the health of the pregnant woman.
 This ban has led to increased maternal mortality and morbidity resulting from unsafe, clandestine abortions.
 Women, including victims of rape, are forced to carry pregnancies to term, regardless of health risks.
 Access to contraception and family planning services is also hindered by socio-economic factors, cultural norms, and limited availability, particularly in rural areas.
 Unintended pregnancies are common and associated with negative health outcomes for women and children, exacerbated by factors like partner control and violence against women (VAW).

-Maternal Mortality and Health Challenges
+Maternal mortality and health challenges

 Nicaragua faces high maternal mortality rates, estimated between 93 and 250 deaths per 100,000 live births, among the highest in Latin America.
 Major causes include post-delivery hemorrhage and complications from unsafe abortions.
 Limited access to quality healthcare facilities and trained personnel, especially in rural areas, forces many women into unsafe home births.
 Domestic violence is a significant contributing factor, with 29% of women reporting experiencing violence, and 37% of those reporting violence during pregnancy.

-Barriers to Accessing Care
+Barriers to accessing care

 Significant barriers prevent women from accessing necessary health services, including maternal care.
 These include logistical challenges, poverty, lack of transportation, cultural norms limiting women's autonomy, and inadequate healthcare infrastructure, particularly in rural regions.
 While some initiatives, like mobile clinics, attempt to bridge the gap, systemic issues remain.
 The government's control over the health sector and lack of transparency, evident during the COVID-19 pandemic, further complicate the situation.

 Education

-Impact of Rights Rollback on Education
+Impact of rights rollback on education

 The erosion of women's rights has direct consequences for their educational access and achievement.
 Restrictive laws like the "Gag Law" (Law 1042) can stifle open discussion about gender equality within educational institutions.

-Sexual and Reproductive Health Education (SRHE)
+Sexual and reproductive health education (SRHE)

 A critical area affected is SRHE.
 The total abortion ban and the surrounding social stigma create barriers to providing comprehensive information about sexual health and reproductive rights in schools.
 This lack of education contributes to higher rates of unintended pregnancies and unsafe abortions among young women, often forcing them to drop out of school.
 International bodies and local stakeholders advocate for comprehensive sexual education (CSE), but face resistance from the government and ideological pressures.